samindaa/CarND-Unscented-Kalman-Filter-Project/README.md

 ## Author: Saminda Abeyruwan

 I have used CMAES to search for the parameters that matches the rubric settings.
-The optimization has been complted at:
+The optimization has been completed at:

 RMSE: 0.0573002, 0.0936814, 0.338306,0.229795.